Our senior leadership team

 He holds a Ph.D. in Electrical and Computer Engineering and a Bachelor of Commerce in Economics from the University of Canterbury.

-Anna Clark, Acting Deputy Secretary, Labour, Science and Enterprise
+Anna Clark, Deputy Secretary, Labour, Science and Enterprise

 Anna has worked at MBIE previously as the General Manager of the Workplace Relations and Safety policy branch.
-For the past year, she has been in the Policy Advice Group at Department of the Prime Minister and Cabinet working in Health and several other portfolios.
+She has also worked in the Policy Advice Group at Department of the Prime Minister and Cabinet working in Health and several other portfolios.

 Anna has previously held leadership roles at the Ministry of Health, including as Deputy Director-General, Health Workforce and acting Deputy Director-General Regulatory Services.
 Prior to the public service, Anna worked as a lawyer in private practice and in-house for a large New Zealand business.